This article was first published in May 2016 and is constantly being updated as some tours unfortunately stop. The latest update was in November 2019.

 If this type of intrepid exploration excites you, then you should definitely contact non-profit My Community who provide free tours to abandoned and off-the-grid destinations around Mount Faber and Sentosa.
 Two of the standout places you can visit are the underground complex on Mount Faber that was built in 1936 to coordinate artillery batteries and Fort Serapong on Pulau Blakang Mati, or as it’s better known, Sentosa.
 You can book your tour online here.

 You will most likely not be able to visit the hidden destinations without the tour guides, so it is really a once in a lifetime experience for avid explorers and history buffs.

-There free walking tours of Singapore visit all the tourist favorites like Chinatown, Little India, Kampong Glam, Marina Bay Sands & Gardens by the Bay which has a spectacular Light Show, Civic District & Singapore River, and Bugis & Bras Basah.
+Their free walking tours in Singapore visit all the tourist favorites like Chinatown, Little India, Kampong Glam, Marina Bay Sands & Gardens by the Bay which has a spectacular Light Show, Civic District & Singapore River, and Bugis & Bras Basah.
 Each tour is on a different day, so it’s best to check there really well-made website here to find out more information.

 They are well known for ad-libbing on their tours, providing on the spot information as it happens.
 So you get the basic guided tour plus a deeper knowledge of what you’re seeing and experiencing, on the spot.
 There is also a bit of adventure and storytelling, so it’s like a performance, over and above the facts.

 Paid walking tours in Singapore

 While the list above mentions all the free walking tours in Singapore, we thought it would be a nice addition to tell you about some great paid walking tours of Singapore as well.